Contents

 Alchemy

-Potions, elixers, flasks, etc. are always in demand.
-Especially by the Raiding and PvP crowds.
+The potions, elixirs, flasks, etc. are always in demand, especially by the Raiding and PvP crowds, it’s just that there is a lot of competition.
 Always keep an eye on AH prices and the cost of mats.
-Buy the mats when the farmers dump tons (and undercut each other) and sell pots when the quantity available is low.
+Buy the mats when the farmers dump tons (and undercut each other) and sell your chemicals when the quantity available is low.

 Troll’s Blood potions are great for leveling and grinding.
 Raids always want various flasks and other chemicals.
-The high end products are very much in demand.
+The high end products are also in demand.

 There’s pretty ruthless undercutting on potion prices, especially the low level ones.
 You can try the buy and resell techniques, limit your costs, and/or look for a sweet spot where you can make cash on a few pots.
 For those most part you’ll have to wait until your skill is pretty high level to make money with Alchemy.